datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 # Loading the libraries
 import pandas as pd
-import statsmodels.formula.api as smf from statsmodels.discrete.discrete_model import Logit
+import statsmodels.formula.api as smf from statsmodels.discrete.discrete_model import Logit as lgt

 # Loading the data
 df = pd.read_csv("https://gist.githubusercontent.com/seankross/a412dfbd88b3db70b74b/raw/5f23f993cd87c283ce766e7ac6b329ee7cc2e1d1/mtcars.csv")

-# Create a new variable mpgShare (which will be a part of our dataset "a") and will
-# take a value of "mpg" divided by the highest value of "mpg" found in the dataset
+# Create a new variable mpgShare (which will be a part of our dataset) and will take a value of "mpg" divided by the highest value of "mpg" found in the dataset
 df["mpgShare"] = df["mpg"] / df["mpg"].max()

-# [DIY] run a linear regression, modeling the value of mpgShare
-# with variables "cyl" and "wt"
+# [DIY] Create a a linear regression (named "model1"), modeling the value of mpgShare with variables "cyl" and "wt"
-model1=

-# Visualize the output of the above regression
+# [DIY] Visualize the output of model1
-print(model1.summary())

-# Run a logistic regression, modeling the value of mpgShare
-# with variables "cyl" and "wt"
+# To create a logistic regression (named "model2"), modeling the value of mpgShare with variables "cyl" and "wt", we need to specify "from_formula" (meaning formula that we are giving as an argument) option in Lositic function
-model2 = Logit.from_formula("mpgShare ~ cyl + wt",data = df).fit()
+model2 = lgt.from_formula("mpgShare ~ cyl + wt",data = df).fit()

-#[DIY] visualize the output of the above regression
+#[DIY] Visualize the output of the above regression

 ```